mantidproject/mantid/docs/source/release/v4.2.0/sans.rst

 - Option in :ref:`EQSANSCorrectFrame <algm-EQSANSCorrectFrame>` to correct TOF by path to individual pixel
 - New CG2 definition file
+- A bug causing large batch files (1000+ runs) to take minutes to load into the ISIS SANS GUI has been fixed.
+Large batch files will now load within seconds.

 :ref:`Release 4.2.0 <v4.2.0>`